AndreWal/AndreWal.github.io/content/project/elect.md

 +++
-title = "Electoral Systems Choice, the Formation of Parties, and Political Competition" date = 2018 draft = false
+title = "Democratization, Electoral Systems Choice, and the Formation of Parties" date = 2018 draft = false